KnBrckr/aad-doc-manager/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `aad-doc-manager` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =
+= No Questions Yet =

-An answer to that question.
+Ask a question!

 == Screenshots ==